Key Funding Incentives

 The Ministry of Enterprises and Made in Italy (formerly Ministry of Economic Development) supports larger innovation projects through these instruments.

-Innovation Agreements: These schemes support R&D projects (minimum €5 million) with a mix of grants and subsidised loans, covering industrial research and experimental development.
+Innovation Agreements: These schemes support R&D projects (minimum €5 million) with a mix of grants and subsidised loans.
+Grant rates are typically up to 20% for micro and small enterprises and 15% for medium-sized enterprises, covering industrial research and experimental development.

 Impact: These agreements promote substantial investments in innovation, particularly in strategic sectors like digital innovation, clean technologies, and biotechnology, contributing to industrial transformation.